smkartik/datarail.github.io/README.md

 ### Anaconda

-Mac and Windows users can download and install the latest version from http://continuum.io/downloads.
+Mac and Windows users can download and install the latest version  of **Python 3.6** from http://continuum.io/downloads.
 Windows users should check the **Make Anaconda the default Python** option.

 ### Datarail repositories